cgotelli/DEM-ttga/README.md

 ## Using the code

-For using the code it is only necessary to have the all the original DEM files to process inside the same folder (in ```*.tif``` format), and to set a few parameters for the different steps.
-In this section we just explain the general steps for the entire process, whilst a more detailed explanation is given in the README file inside each process subfolder.
+For using the code it is only necessary to have inside the same folder all the original DEM files to process (in ```*.tif``` format), and to set a few parameters for the different steps.
+In this section we just explain the general steps for the entire process, whilst a more detailed explanation is given in the README file inside the subfolder of each process.

 The general steps are as follows: